Scout Team: a practice squad made from younger players that gets beat around all week tuning up the varsity hardos for the big game.

 Chris was big for a running back at 220 pounds, was loud and had a heavy southern accent.
-Chris wasn’t impressed by the starters and he loved to tell them allllllllll about it.
+Being an Army Ranger Chris wasn’t impressed by the varsity starters and he loved to tell them all about it.

 Chris got the ball and it was my job to sprint right and kick out big Walt Davis, the starting defensive end, while Chris ran behind my block.

-It’s a trap and the trick is stay low and get there fast enough so he won’t see you coming until WHAM, lights out!
+It’s a trap and the trick is stay low and get there fast enough so he won’t see you coming until WHAM, lights out Walter!

 Now Walt D was happy and good times off the field, but on the field, Mr. Walter Davis was a monster.

-As a freshman, I was only 220 pounds of “cornfed” from Bucks County PA but I managed to surprise Walt, delivered him a good pounding this time and opened up a hole for Chris to run through.
+I was 220 pounds of corn fed from Bucks County Pennsylvania, but I managed to surprise Walt and delivered him a good pounding this time and opened up a hole for Chris to run through.

 Chris runs 8 yards deep into the starting defense and gets up talking smack... “c’mon red, C’MON RED!”

-We’re all high fivin’ and on-the-hop back to the huddle, “HUDDLE up!”
+We’re all high fivin’ and on-the-hop back to the huddle.
+“HUDDLE up!”
+I called...

-Hearing coach added to the party in our huddle. ”Ha ha ha” we all laughed and bumped around.
-Suckers…
+Hearing coach curse out his defense added to the party in our huddle. ”Ha ha ha” we all laughed and bumped around.
+Suckers...

 Then coach yelled “RUN IT AGAIN!”

-Defensive end, Mr. Walter Davis was 275 lbs, mostly in his legs and butt, wicked fast, with a head hard as a truck bumper.
-The only chance I had against Mr. Davis was to surprise him.
+Y'see Mr. Walter Davis the defensive end was 275 lbs, mostly in his legs and butt, wicked fast, with a head hard as a truck bumper.
+The only chance I had against Walt was to surprise him.
 This time he knew I was coming and I wasn’t comfortable with that.

 Chris the Army Ranger didn’t care.
 He never stopped talking crap, not even once.
-“Here we come red… BUNCH OF SCRUBS RUNNIN’ ON THE STARTIN’ DEFENSE!”
+“HERE WE COME RED...
+BUNCH OF SCRUBS RUNNIN’ ALL OVER THE STARTIN’ DEFENSE!”.

 I pull down the line and Walt delivers a skull splitter to me that stopped me in my tracks.
-I saw white and we’ll leave it there.
+I saw white.

-Chris still manages to get 3 yards before getting lit up by Dave, the varsity linebacker with the tied up jersey and red doo rag.
+Chris still manages to get 3 yards before getting lit up by Dave the linebacker with the tied up jersey two sizes too small and red doo rag.

 “THAT AIN’T SHIT RED!”
-Chris yells at the sky, flat on his back with Dave the varsity linebacker, missionary on top of him.
+Chris yells at the sky, flat on his back with Dave the varsity linebacker missionary position on top of him.

-I’m like “WHAT???” still gathering my wits after that skull splitter and possibly even peeing a little.
+I’m like “WHAT???” still gathering my facilities after that last skull splitter and probably even peeing a little.

 Mister Walter Davis was off his chain by now and had two things on his immediate agenda.
-One was to silence Chris, the crap talking Army Ranger, but just before that he had a butt whoopin’ he prepared special, just for me.
+One was to silence Chris, the crap talking Army Ranger running back, but just before that he had a whoopin’ he prepared special, just for me.

 So I knew it was coming and that was the worst part.
-Juuuuust waiting to break the huddle and get my butt STOMPED.
+Juuuuust waiting to break the huddle and get stomped.

 I took my whoopin from Walt and Chris got his as well, 8 yards deep in OUR backfield this time.